How do you speak through an interpreter?

 2. Go over scripture passages and main points with your translator beforehand.
 That gives

-3. Familiarize yourself with basic cultural norms of the people to whom you will be speaking so
+3. Familiarize yourself with the basic cultural norms of the people to whom you will be speaking so

 you can be culturally sensitive.